 Introduce your dog to motorcycle journeys gradually.
 Start with just 10-minute trips and build up to longer journeys.
 If you start with a long journey that your dog hates, you could put them off motorcycle trips altogether!
 You may need to use some tasty treats to coax them into the carrier, to begin with.
 Perhaps, do this in your home with the carrier on the floor.

 Choose a transport method that gives your dog plenty of air.
-This allows them to get enough oxygen and keeps them cool.
+This will allow them to get sufficient oxygen and keep them cool.

 Soft carriers or carriers that have a padded cushion are always most popular with dogs.
 It also helps if it is washable.

-Don’t forget that for longer journeys you will need a leash, water, and food – this is why carriers with pockets are such a bonus!
+Don’t forget that for longer journeys you will need a leash, water, and food.
+This is why carriers with pockets are so convenient!

 Ways to Carry a Dog on a Motorcycle

-As a dog owner and a keen motorcycle user you have these options for taking your four-legged friend with you on journeys:
+As a dog owner and a keen motorcycle rider, you have these options for taking your four-legged friend with you on journeys: